-- The Direct Revenue Funding Reserve relates to revenue resources which are earmarked to fund capital expenditure. - The MTFS Reserve and Budget Strategy Reserve will be used to manage the volatility of the assumptions around the Medium Term Financial Strategy. - Brexit Reserve this is funding received from central Government to fund the legal and operational impact of Brexit. - COVID-19 Reserve this is funding received from central Government to fund future implications due to COVID-19. - Business Rates Taxation Compensation Reserve this reserve has been created through the receipt of grant funding, received from Central Government, to compensate the Council for Business Rates tax losses due to the impact of COVID-19 in 2020/21.
-The grant is to compensate local authorities for 75% of the loss in income on business rates which was anticipated at budget set, and will be used to part-fund the three-year spreading of the 2020/21 Business Rates Collection Fund deficit (as permitted by Central Government for one-year only). - Business Rates Funding Reserve this is income to the Council for its share of business rate refunds for large Council sites and unanticipated one off business rates income, which will be used to support the funding of future years budgets. - Strategic Change and Resilience a new reserve created to build the financial resilience of the Council, which was approved for creation as part of the 2020/21 budget setting process. - Directorate Reserves these have been created from grant income where there are no conditions attached to the funding, by income generated through trading operations or created by directorates to fund future year spending commitments.
+- The Direct Revenue Funding Reserve relates to revenue resources which are earmarked to fund capital expenditure. - The MTFS Reserve will be used to manage the volatility of the assumptions around the Medium Term Financial Strategy. - Brexit Reserve this is funding received from central Government to fund the legal and operational impact of Brexit. - Business Rates Taxation Compensation Reserve this reserve has been created through the receipt of grant funding, received from Central Government, to compensate the Council for Business Rates tax losses due to the impact of COVID-19 in 2020/21.
+The grant is to compensate local authorities for 75% of the loss in income on business rates which was anticipated at budget set, and will be used to part-fund the three-year spreading of the 2020/21 Business Rates Collection Fund deficit (as permitted by Central Government for one-year only). - Business Rates Funding Reserve this is a reserve created from income from refunds and grants which will be used to offset deficits to be funded by the Council. - Strategic Change and Resilience a reserve created to build the financial resilience of the Council. - Climate Change Initiatives to provide additional capacity to the climate change service to support initiatives to help address the Council's priority on climate change. - Collection Fund Risk Reserve the reserve is created from funding provided by Government to fund the additional cost of providing council tax support due to pressures on households as a result of Covid-19.

-- Business Rate Relief Accounting Reserve this is S31 grant received from Central Government to cover the cost of the additional retail, hospitality and leisure reliefs on business rate accounts.
-This grant is considered to be a one-off reserve which, for technical accounting purposes, needs to be created to fund and offset the significant business rates deficit carried forward into 2021/22, which was caused by significant additional business rates reliefs being allocated to businesses in the Borough who are in retail, leisure & hospitality sectors.
-This reserve will therefore be drawn down in full in 2021/22 and cannot be used for any other operational or financial purpose. - Balances held by schools represent the accumulated cash balances of schools within the Borough's control.
+- Utilities Risk Reserve a reserve set aside to mitigate the current risk of excessive inflationary pressures on our utility budgets. - Directorate Reserves these have been created from grant income where there are no conditions attached to the funding, by income generated through trading operations or created by directorates to fund future year spending commitments. - Business Rate Relief Accounting Reserve this is S31 grant received from Central Government to cover the cost of the additional reliefs awarded for business rates.
+This grant is held for technical accounting purposes and will fund a significant element of the business rates deficit in future years. - Balances held by schools represent the accumulated cash balances of schools within the Borough's control.
 In accordance with Government regulations and the Council's Scheme of Delegation for Schools, these funds are carried forward and specifically earmarked for use by schools in future years.
 This fund does not include cash balances held by schools which are under Multi-academy Trust control.

-The earmarked reserves held by the Council at the 31st March 2021 have increased from the 2019/20 balances.
-This is due to a budgeted increase in reserves to improve financial resilience, earmarked grant carried forward which will be used to fund expenditure in 2021/22 and an improved financial reserve position due to the receipt of funding to compensate the Council for the impact of the ransomware attack in February 2020.
+The earmarked reserves held by the Council at the 31 March 2022 have increased from the 2020/21 balances.
+This is due to a budgeted increase in reserves to improve financial resilience, earmarked grant carried forward which will be used to fund expenditure in 2022/23 and an improved financial position.